 “Fair play to him for being so patient and taking his opportunity.

 “We haven’t seen a lot of him.
-The team has been picking itself and we haven’t had a lot of training time because of the amount of games.
+The team has been picking itself and we haven’t had a lot of training time because of the

 “But I think after scoring two goals in two games he has to look to start, to be fair to the lad.”